MazontheMoon/fcc_rwd_project3_product/README.md

 Content:

-Header will include introductory image with navigation menu.
+Header will include background image with logo, title and navigation menu.

 Nav items:
 1 - About